Yadab-Sd/Yadab-Sd/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 40px></picture> **About me**

-I am a Frontend developer with over 3 years of experience in developing robust, scalable, optimized, modular web applications using ReactJS, NextJS, Angular and TypeScript.
+I am a Software Development Engineer with over 4 years of experience in developing robust, scalable, optimized, modular web applications using Java, Spring (+-Boot) ReactJS, NextJS, Angular JavaScript, TypeScript, SQL, No-SQL, implementing design patterns and software architectures.

-- 🔭 I’m currently looking for a position in Frontend Development
+- 🔭 I’m currently looking for a position in Fullstack Development
 - 🌱 I’m currently learning the latest technologies and tools on it
 - 👯 I’m looking to collaborate on some projects with millions of users
 - 🤔 I’m looking for help with optimization in problem-solving
 - 💬 Ask me about React's underlying design patterns
+- - 💬 Ask me about Software Development Principles
-- 📫 How to reach me: 641-233-9549, yadab.sutradhar@yahoo.com
+- 📫 How to reach me: +1 641-233-9549, yadab.sutradhar@yahoo.com
-- 😄 Pronouns: Yadab
+- 😄 Pronouns: Ja-dab
 - ⚡ Fun fact: Gaming, Discussion on what we love!